PCigales/GPXTweaker/README.md

   DPI: if the name of a map provider is mentioned or kept blank, the image density in dots per inch of the map to be retrieved can be indicated with this argument (90 by default)
   RECORD: if the name of a map provider is mentioned or kept blank, this argument allows to indicate a folder in which save the map
   -noopen: so that the script does not open the interface page in the default browser (and so, be able to use another browser, excludes the use of the argument --open)
-  OPEN: the browser, defined in the configuration file, in which open the interface page (default browser otherwise)
+  OPEN: the browser, defined in the configuration file, in which to open the interface page (default browser otherwise)
   VERBOSITY: verbosity level from 0 to 2 (0 by default)

 Examples: